 I needed my Higher Power to show me.

-Since that time, the fundamental practice of my recovery each day comes back to this concept: “developing our understanding of God’s presence within us.”
+Since that time, the fundamental practice of my recovery each day comes back to this concept: how to find and feel God at my center, one moment at a time.

 Through this practice I have found that, at His very most essence, God is Love, and at my very essence, so am I. Discovering and developing that essence within myself was the only thing that could have pulled me away from the deep conviction that I was worthless.
-Developing that presence within me freed me from the fear that unconsciously led me to use my “giving, helping, and loving others” to manipulate them into thinking I was good.
+Developing that presence within me freed me from the fear that unconsciously led me to use service, love, and relationships with others to manipulate them into thinking I was good.
 Good enough to be loved.

 It’s like this poem from Hafiz states so simply: